InRule/AzureAppServices/doc/decision-services-arm-template-deployment.md

 Before deploying the ARM template, we need to define certain parameters.

-Locate the _InRule.DecisionService.parameters.json_ file downloaded above.
+Locate the _InRule.Runtime.DecisionService.parameters.json_ file downloaded above.

 Open the file with your text editor of choice and edit the parameters listed below:

-#### InRule.Runtime.Service.parameters.json
+#### InRule.Runtime.DecisionService.parameters.json
 | Parameter | Example Values | Description |
 | --------- | -------------- | ----------- |
 | decisionServiceName | inruleRuntimeAppService | Provide a name for the Azure App Service that the decision service will run on. |